-We had the most frogtastic time hopping about the Safari Park and San Diego Zoo.
-Even though some exhibits and experiences are temporarily closed, we found that it gave us the opportunity to explore some areas and spend time with some animals we've somehow missed before.
+We had the most frogtastic time hopping about the San Diego Zoo and the Safari Park.
+Even though some exhibits and experiences were temporarily closed, we found that it gave us the opportunity to explore some areas and spend time with some animals we've somehow missed before.

 You may be wondering what visiting the San Diego Zoo and Safari Park will be like under the evolving safety and health guidelines.
 You can expect some changes in terms of limited hours and on-ground capacity during the reopening period.
 While the changes promote social distancing and disease prevention, the good news is both of these properties are large, outdoor spaces.
 We may miss a few rides, play areas and animal close-ups, but much of the visit is just like before.
 The employees do a great job of promoting social distancing and keeping everything clean.
-Some exhibits have floor markers to show visitors where to stand in order to stay a safe distance away from other guests.
+Some exhibits may have floor markers to show visitors where to stand in order to stay a safe distance away from other guests.
 We appreciated the "High Touch Area" stickers on glass at the zoo to remind us to sanitize our toddler's hands.

 Here's a quick look at the San Diego Zoo Safari Park as it reopens to the public.

 San Diego Zoo Reopening Dates and Details

 Both the San Diego Zoo and the San Diego Zoo Safari Park reopened June 20, 2020.
 The zoo hours can vary by day, so check the Zoo hours and Safari Park hours before you visit.
 Expect longer hours during the holiday season, when the zoo lights up at night!
-The biggest changes are the reduced capacity and the limited shows, shopping, dining and transportation experiences in both parks.
-One new change is the reservations system, which is used to limit capacity at peak times, such as the holiday season.
-But keep in mind that these changes are temporary until it's safer to reopen normally.
+The biggest changes are the reduced capacity and the limited shows, shopping and dining experiences in both parks.
 The zoos are reopening in phases.
 As the risk decreases, the zoos may also increase capacity.